INTO-CPS-Association/DTaaS/deploy/README.md

 # Install

-These are installation instructions for running DTaaS application.
+These are installation instructions for the DTaaS application.
 The setup requires a machine which can spare 16GB
 RAM, 8 vCPUs and 50GB Hard Disk space.

 The DTaaS can be installed in different ways.
 Each version serves a different purpose.

 | Installation Setup | Purpose |
 |:-----|:-----|